SciCatProject/scicatlive/README.md

 SciCat features that extend the backend are:
 * Jobs - this mechanism posts to a message broker, which can then trigger down stream processes.
 To use this a RabbitMQ server enabled.
+* Elasticsearch - creates an elasticsearch service to provide full text search in the backend.

 Services that can be integrated with SciCat are:
 * LDAP - authentication and authorization from an LDAP server